 Some on the island believe it’s too soon to end these deliveries given that a third of residents still lack electricity and, in some places, running water, but FEMA says its internal analytics suggest only about 1 percent of islanders still need emergency food and water.
 The agency believes that is a small enough number for the Puerto Rican government and nonprofit groups to handle.

-The governor of Puerto Rico finally caved under pressure and asked George Washington University to do an independent study of the death toll resulting from hurricane Maria.
-The resulting figures were accepted as the actual death toll due to the storm’s impact.
+Almost a year after the tragedy, the governor of Puerto Rico finally caved under pressure and asked George Washington University to do an independent study of the death toll resulting from hurricane Maria.
+The resulting figures were accepted as the actual death toll due to the storm’s impact:

 2975 deaths is getting into 9/11 territory.
 It is worth noting that this is just the Maria death toll.
 This doesn’t include the deaths from the hurricane that swept across the island just before Maria.
 The Orange Hate-Monkey has not apologized for his lies relating to the human cost of Maria on the island, nor has his administration relaxed regulations to allow Puerto Rico to fully recover from the storm that struck Puerto Rico almost a year ago now.